Ovarian Cancer

 A woman’s lifetime risk of developing Ovarian Cancer is 1 in 78, and a woman’s lifetime risk of dying from Ovarian Cancer is 1 in 108.

-The American Cancer Society estimates for ovarian cancer in the United States for 2023 are1:
+The American Cancer Society estimates for ovarian cancer in the United States for 2025 are:

 - About 13,270 women will die from ovarian cancer.

-You may be at increased risk if you have certain genetic mutations, such as BRCA1/2, if you have a family history of breast, pancreatic, or ovarian cancer, a personal history of breast cancer, or if you are Ashkenazi Jewish.
+You may be at increased risk if you have certain genetic mutations, such as BRCA1 or BRCA 2, if you have a family history of breast, pancreatic, or ovarian cancer, a personal history of breast cancer, if you are Ashkenazi Jewish, or a woman of color.

 If you are concerned that you may be at increased risk, please reach out to your provider or a genetic counselor.
 Genetic counselors can be found here.